Leslie-N-Cook/CMake/lecture-03/make/README.md

 ## Makefiles to CMake

-To convert to CMake, you can use the following command in the 'make' root directory:
+To convert to CMake run the following commands in the root directory of the project.

 ### Commands

-`mkdir build`
+- `mkdir build`
-`cd build`
+- `cd build`
-`cmake ..`
+- `cmake ..`
-`cmake --build .`
+- `cmake --build .`